 - Average speed – 68 Mbps

 At number 2, we have the market favorite – ExpressVPN.
 This service has more consistent and reliable speeds, while many others have high peaks and low valleys.
+It’s a great choice if you’re looking for a fast VPN that you can count on.

 - Powerful encryption and kill switch